 How the famous poet Sylvia Plath took the Netherworld for her muse, and used a ouija board to tap into otherworldly inspiration

 Let’s begin with a major assertion: Writers are magicians.
+Sylvia Plath was an excellent example.
 They’re able to look into the ether and pick vibrant red scarves from it.
 They can turn mud puddles into Scottish lochs, and find the connective tissue between an episode of Blue’s Clues and Joyce’s Ulysses.

 It’s an amazing feat.